tari-labs/tari-university/src/protocols/intro-to-i2P/MainReport.md

 throttle the number of messages a tunnel can receive.
 Although I2P has no defences against a network flooding attack, it is incredibly difficult to flood the network.

 ## How Tor works and Comparison with I2P
 As previously mentioned, Tor works through volunteer relay nodes.
 These relay nodes, like I2P's nodes, are responsible for creating hops through which data is routed before reaching its intended destination on the Internet.
-Thuy work by incrementally building a circuit of encrypted connections through relays on the network.
+They work by incrementally building a circuit of encrypted connections through relays on the network.
 The circuit is extended one hop at a time, and each relay along the way knows only which relay gave it data and which relay it is giving data to.
 No individual relay ever knows the complete path that a data packet has taken.
 Also no request uses the same path.
 Later requests are given a new circuit, to keep people from linking your earlier actions to the new ones.
 This process is also known as Onion Routing [[14]].
 See the image below:

 <p align="center"><a name="fig_eca"> </a><img src="assets/htw3.png" width="750" /></p>
 <p align="center"><b>Figure&nbsp;4: How Tor Works - Illustration [<a href="https://2019.www.torproject.org/about/overview.html.en" title="How Tor Works">13</a>]</b></p>